HHS/TANF-app/docs/How-We-Work/team-charter/our-workflow.md

 ## Work on the issue is started
 - When the individual assigned to work on an issue starts work on it, they should move it to the “In Progress” column/pipeline.
 - Any decisions or discussions about the issue should be documented within the issue
-- Ad hoc pairing or scheduled pairing session(s) with 18F are encouraged prior to the Day 13 QASP review so the 18F team does not see progress on the issue for the first time on Day 13.
+- Ad hoc pairing or scheduled pairing session(s) with 18F are encouraged throughout the sprint to increase transparency and familiarity with the issue
 - For dev issues
   - The branch you create should be prefixed with the issue number
   - Push the branch up as soon as possible and open a Draft PR.